DevExpress-Examples/office-file-api-dx-font-repository/Readme.md

 The following example detects and loads custom fonts used within a document.
 The application obtains a list of all fonts used in the document and loads them from the [Google Fonts](https://fonts.google.com/) resource, when required.
 Loaded fonts are added to the [DXFontRepository](https://docs.devexpress.com/CoreLibraries/DevExpress.Drawing.DXFontRepository) automatically and made available without additional installation requirements.

 >[!Note]
-> Google Fonts are open-source, but read the associated license agreement to determine usage rights for your particular use case.
+> Google Fonts are open-source, but read the license agreement to determine usage rights for your particular use case.

 ![image](./media/font-repository-office-file-api.png)